-• Help lay the groundwork for early pilots: In the short term, designing, developing and implementing early DIBs will involve high transaction costs.
+- Help lay the groundwork for early pilots: In the short term, designing, developing and implementing early DIBs will involve high transaction costs.
 Given the newness of the approach, donors and/or investors may be unwilling to be the first to invest resources into building the DIB market.
 Foundations can make a big difference by providing subsidies that would catalyse the development of this market.
-Funds could be used to generate awareness of the DIB approach and its potential value; support the technical work of intermediaries who are likely to be pulling the first transactions together; and fund research to pool learning from early DIBs to help build an evidence base.
+Funds could be used to generate awareness of the DIB approach and its potential value; support the technical work of specialist intermediaries who are likely to be pulling the first transactions together; and fund research to pool learning from early DIBs to help build an evidence base.
 The challenges that donors will face in piloting the first DIBs will also apply - arguably to an even greater extent - to governments in developing countries trying to pilot SIBs.
-Thus, foundations should consider subsidising some of those same start-up costs in developing countries.
+Thus, foundations should consider subsidising some of those same start-up costs in developing countries. - Invest in DIBs: In the longer term, trusts and foundations could consider investing more of their assets in impact investments more generally, and DIBs in particular, to gain both financial and social returns from their transactions.